| iTunes 2 excluded

 find as much as 5GB

 of PCMCIA ATA memory for considerably less money than Linear Flash.
 With its two expansion slots, your MP can carry up to 10GB of media files.
+The largest Compact Flash ATA cards today are available in sizes

 up to 512MB.